 In my own case, it required 18 chiropractic adjustments over a period of five weeks, daily initially; the pain in the leg was much reduced within two weeks, but it was three months before I could confidently do heavy work in the garden, lift a beehive, or even sit for a prolonged length of time; some tingling and numbness in the leg return occasionally, but the pain, muscle weakness and disability have resolved completely.

 Incidentally, in cases of L5 radiculopathy, where what I have called the L4 lumbar spine reflex, since that is the vertebra that is most commonly adjusted in the successful resolution of these cases with chiropractic, it is not only my opinion that this is a valid and necessary part of the neurological work up of the patient with a severe sciatica.

-In research reported in Surgical Neurology International (1) the authors demonstrate that this reflex is even more reproducible than the Achilles reflex for a S1 sciatica.
+In research reported in Surgical Neurology International, entitled "diagnostic performance of the medial hamstring reflex in L5 radiculopathy" the authors demonstrate that this reflex is even more reproducible than the Achilles reflex for a S1 sciatica.

 › L4 lumbar spine reflex